munificent/craftinginterpreters/book/closures.md

 But if you run it right now... who knows what it does?
 At runtime, it will end up reading from a stack slot that no longer contains the closed-over variable.
-Like I've mention a few times, the crux of the issue is that variables in closures don't have stack semantics.
+Like I've mentioned a few times, the crux of the issue is that variables in closures don't have stack semantics.
 That means we've got to hoist them off the stack when the function where they were declared returns.
 This final section of the chapter does that.